History of Quiche

 The gluten-free frozen pie crust can be purchased at retailers such as Trader Joe’s or Whole Foods.
 The crust used in this recipe was a brand called Wholly Wholesome, but you can use any that is available.

-A gluten-free, allergen-friendly adaptation to a traditional quiche.
+A gluten-free, no cream, allergen-friendly adaptation to a traditional quiche.

 Yield: 4 entrée-size servings